Is your college student insured properly?

 Make sure you're protected

 It can be a hectic and exciting time getting your student off to college.
 You can reduce some of the stress by ensuring your student has the proper insurance to cover potential losses while their away.
-Talk with a Think Insurance Advisor at 1-800-443-6316 for help determining what types of coverage, if any, you should consider.
+Talk with a insurance advisor at 1-800-443-6316 for help determining what types of coverage, if any, you should consider.